yash-amd/shark-ai/sharkfuser/README.md

 find . -path ./build -prune -o \( -type f \( -name "*.cpp" -o -name "*.h" \) -print \) | xargs clang-format -i
 ```

-Alternatively, run pre-commit which also runs clang-format alongwith a few other lint checks:
+Alternatively, run pre-commit which runs clang-format along with a few other lint checks:
 ```shell
 pre-commit run --all-files
 ```

-### Debugging:
+### Debugging

 Fusili records execution flow through the logging interface.
 This is disabled by default but can be enabled for debugging.